duran004/FileMonitor/readme.md

 [![Total Downloads](https://img.shields.io/packagist/dt/dcyilmaz/file-monitor.svg?style=flat-square)](https://packagist.org/packages/dcyilmaz/file-monitor)

 File Monitor is a Laravel package that allows you to monitor file changes within your application.
-It helps in keeping track of modifications, creations, and deletions of files and directories.
+It helps in keeping track of modifications, creations of files and directories.

 ## Installation